 If you are working toward your PMP exam, Simplilearn offers a variety of Project Management courses that will help you pass, including the PMP® Certification and Post Graduate Program in Project Management.
-Our PMP training courses are conducted by certified, highly experienced professionals with at least 10 years of experience in multiple project management training courses and learning paths.
+Our PMP training courses are conducted by certified, highly experienced professionals with at least 10 years of experience in multiple Project Management training courses and learning paths.

 Courses are designed to help aspiring project managers get the education they need—not only to pass certification exams like the PMP® but also real-world knowledge useful for any project management career.